 While sleep sacks are amazing for young babies, they’re great for more mobile toddlers as well.
 If you do swaddle your baby, you know once your they begin to roll over, swaddling should stop.
 This can be a difficult transition for a baby who’s previously relied on being swaddled at bedtime.
 A sleep sack gives a similar feeling of security while leaving the hands and arms free.

 There’s one more great reason to love using a toddler sleep sack.
-If you have a child who likes to undress themselves or remove their diaper, you can help limit that behavior with a sleep sack.
+If you have a toddler who likes to undress themselves or remove their diaper, you can help limit that behavior with a sleep sack.
 Even the most dexterous toddler is unlikely to be able to navigate the zipper or fumble with their diaper through the material.

 When shopping for a toddler sleep sack, you’ll want to keep the following in mind:

-This toddler sleep sack is made from 100 percent certified organic cotton and is available in a wide variety of sizes, to suit newborns through 3-year-olds.
+The Woolino Organic Cotton Sleep Sack is made from 100 percent certified organic cotton and is available in a wide variety of sizes, to suit newborns through 3-year-olds.
 It’s a great weight for warmer weather and nurseries.
 Organically cultivated, it’s also an earth-friendly product.

 This material is free of any pesticides or chemicals that may be found in conventionally grown cotton products.
 The unique two-way zipper allows you easy access where you need it most, for quick diaper changes.
 The zipper is also lined on the inside to help prevent accidentally catching your child’s tender skin.